 How Do You Judge A Blog Post’s Success?

-For Lorelle VanFossen’s blog challenge this week she asked: How do you judge a blog post as a success?
+For Lorelle VanFossen’s blog challenge, at one time, she asked: How do you judge a blog post as a success?

-The question is a good one and her community has offered a combination of different answers, citing metrics like traffic spikes, an increased number in blog subscribers, number of quality comments, links coming into the entry, etc. They’re all valuable metrics to consider, but is that really how you determine whether or not you’ve been successful?
+The question is a good one, and her community has offered a combination of different answers, citing metrics like traffic spikes, an increased number of blog subscribers, a number of quality comments, links coming into the entry, etc. They’re all valuable metrics to consider, but is that really how you determine whether you’ve succeeded?
 By if your traffic goes up?
 I hope not.

-I was asked in an interview recently how many unique visitors we get to the Bruce Clay blog each week.
+I was asked in an interview how many unique visitors we get to the Bruce Clay blog each week.
 To be honest, I didn’t have the slightest idea.
-In fact, I had to trot myself down over to IT and bug the Simpsons nerd to find out.
-Now that I know I don’t feel any better or worse about myself.
-It doesn’t change anything.
-I’m still going to write about optimization and branding and sometimes puppies and how much I hate Susan.
-In fact, I told my kitties how much traffic the blog gets and I’m pretty sure they feel the same level of indifferent towards me as they did yesterday.
+I had to trot myself down over to IT and bug them to find out.
+It doesn’t change anything since I know I don’t feel any better or worse about myself.
+I’m still going to write about optimization, branding, and sometimes puppies and how much I hate Susan.
+In fact, I told my kitties how much traffic the blog gets, and I’m pretty sure they feel the same level of indifference towards me as they did yesterday.
 (Swat did mention, however, that she’s jealous that younger Jack Jack gets all the blog attention.)

-If you’re a site owner with a corporate blog, I would hope that it’s the response and the connection that you’re looking for too, not the numbers.
+If you’re a site owner with a corporate blog, I hope it’s the response and the connection you’re looking for, too, not the numbers.
 You want to be writing posts that people will respond to.
 That should be your goal.
 That’s how you build your brand.

 You can argue that comments and new subscribers and traffic and all that good stuff are signs that you have evoked a response, and there’s truth to that.
 Those are all signals that you’re doing something, but that shouldn’t be your goal.
 The purpose of your blog should not be to become famous.